Beechworth Secondary College Montessori Adolescent Program (MAP)

 The end result is that the adolescents become deeply invested in what they do whether it is academic projects, day to day tasks and events in their school community, or the opportunities for outreach that take them from the classroom.
 All of these experiences help them to direct their developing skills toward a wider society where they feel they are valued and can make a worthwhile contribution.
 These experiences foster care for themselves as people, care for others, and care for the environment.

 Application to be part of the M.A.P. is open to all students.
 A Montessori background is not essential, however families must be prepared to support the application of the philosophy.
 Entry is subject to an interview with specific selection criteria to be addressed.
-Families are also asked to complete an observation of the program in action.
 Placement will only be confirmed after an observation and interview are completed.
 We accept enrolments into the M.A.P. from students who are currently in Cycle 3/Year 6 as well as those in Year 7 and Year 8.
-Many families complete the registration of interest several years in advance of placement in order to secure their child’s place in the program.
+Places are limited in the program and final decision is at the discretion of the Principal.

-Because of the nature of the program, and the associated costs beyond a mainstream school program, this is a low-fee paying program.
+Because of the nature of the program, and the associated costs for this optional program beyond a mainstream school program, this is a fee paying program.

-– – a nominal annual fee ($2100).
-This covers the wage of the MAP Assistant, resources, community lunches and partially subsidises the cost of camps and excursions.
+This has previously covered the wage of the MAP Assistant, resources, community lunches and subsidised the cost of camps and excursions for Map students.

 The participating students wear the same uniform as other students and are subject to all normal College-wide rules.

 There are many opportunities to mix with the wider school, across year levels.
-M.A.P. students participate with mainstream students in all year level activities and whole school activities such as sports days, camps, productions, student wellbeing programs etc.
+M.A.P. students participate with mainstream students in all year level activities and whole school activities such as sports days, camps, productions, student well-being programs.

 A fully qualified Montessori adolescent practitioner leads the program and is supported by a team of highly committed, well-qualified staff.
-The staffing ratio will always be better than 1:15 in M.A.P.
-Currently we employ a full time assistant in the program which allows us to offer great support and flexibility for our small group of students.
-The Montessori Australia Foundation provides grants and facilitates the training of staff including the AMI Orientation to Adolescent Studies.
+Currently we employ an assistant in the program which allows us to offer great support and flexibility for our students.
 Beechworth Secondary College specialist teaching staff and professional experts from the local community are also available to support students in their important work.